Git object storage

 Whilst rather stressful in the moment, experiences like these aren’t without their lessons:

-- Don’t delete your local copies of articles until they’re actually live, rather than just committed
+- Don’t delete your local copies of posts until they’re actually live, rather than just committed

 - Be careful when relying on